 WCIL: What made you choose New Zealand?

-WCIL: How long was your visa for?
+WCIL: How long was your working holiday visa in New Zealand for?

 WCIL: What did it feel like when you first arrived?